in-toto/witness/docs/witness_run.md

   -a, --attestations strings    Attestations to record (default [environment,git])
       --certificate string      Path to the signing key's certificate -h, --help                    help for run
-  -i, --intermediates strings   Intermediates that link trust back to a root in the policy -k, --key string              Path to the signing key -o, --outfile string          File to write signed data.
+  -i, --intermediates strings   Intermediates that link trust back to a root of trust in the policy -k, --key string              Path to the signing key -o, --outfile string          File to which to write signed data.
 Defaults to stdout -r, --rekor-server string     Rekor server to store attestations
-      --spiffe-socket string    Path to the SPIFFE Workload API socket -s, --step string             Name of the step being run --trace                   enable tracing for the command -d, --workingdir string       Directory that commands will be run from
+      --spiffe-socket string    Path to the SPIFFE Workload API socket -s, --step string             Name of the step being run --trace                   Enable tracing for the command -d, --workingdir string       Directory from which commands will run
 ```

 ### Options inherited from parent commands